austinwam/autinwam/src/content/projects/post-3.md

 ---
 title: "Bimopos - Point of sale."
-description: RoboChef Recipe Assistant is a groundbreaking mobile application that leverages artificial intelligence to redefine the cooking experience.
+description: Point of assist small entprises to keep track of their sales.Keep track of depts by their costomers
-publishDate: "Oct 12 2023"
+publishDate: "Oct 12 2024"
 isFeatured: true
 seo:
   image: